dockstore/dockstore-documentation/docs/advanced-topics/developing-file-provisioning-plugins.rst

 as a model for plugins where a Java library is not available and the plugin needs to call out to an external binary.

 This was developed and built in an environment with Java 8 and Maven 3.3.9.
 Newer versions of Java will not work because of the 1.x.x pf4j plugin used.
+The Java version required to run the Dockstore-CLI is unchanged.

 The steps for implementing a new plugin are as follows: